chiranjiveejoshi/chiranjiveejoshi.github.io/resume/resume.md

 *by K11 Academy of Fitness Science, Mumbai*

 ## **OTHER ACHIEVEMENTS**
-Secured First Position in M.Sc.
+* Secured First Position in M.Sc.
 Sports Nutrition, Semester IV, College of Home Science, Nirmala Niketan, University of Mumbai (2020)

-Volunteered at Health Mela, College of Home Science, Nirmala Niketan, University of Mumbai (2020)
+* Volunteered at Health Mela, College of Home Science, Nirmala Niketan, University of Mumbai (2020)

-Adventure Course by Himalayan Mountaineering Institute, Darjeeling (West Bengal), India (2016)
+* Adventure Course by Himalayan Mountaineering Institute, Darjeeling, West Bengal, India (2016)

-Volunteered at Indian Dietetic Association, Mumbai Chapter (2016)
+* Volunteered at Indian Dietetic Association, Mumbai Chapter (2016)

-Was an active member of National Service Scheme (NSS) Committee in College (S.V.T.
+* Was an active member of National Service Scheme (NSS) Committee in College (S.V.T.
 College of Home Science) (2016)